dotnet/dotnet-monitor/samples/Grafana/README.md

 ### Was this documentation helpful?
-[Share feedback](https://www.research.net/r/DGDQWXH?src=documentation%2Flocalmachine)
+[Share feedback](https://www.research.net/r/DGDQWXH?src=documentation%2Fgrafana)

 # Configure `dotnet monitor` in an AKS cluster for Managed Grafana

-`dotnet monitor` provides snapshots of .NET metrics in the Prometheus exposition format.
-[Prometheus](https://prometheus.io/docs/introduction/overview/) in turn collects metrics from targets by scraping metrics HTTP endpoints.
+`dotnet monitor` provides [snapshots of .NET metrics in the Prometheus exposition format](https://github.com/dotnet/dotnet-monitor/blob/main/documentation/api/metrics.md).
+The [Prometheus](https://prometheus.io/docs/introduction/overview/) agent in turn collects metrics from targets by scraping metrics HTTP endpoints.

 This doc provides instructions on customizing metrics scraping for a Kubernetes cluster with the metrics addon in Azure Monitor and how to subsequently renders those metrics with Grafana.

 ### Step 1: `dotnet monitor` configuration

 The following settings ensure that the [metrics endpoint is bound to an external address](https://github.com/dotnet/dotnet-monitor/blob/main/documentation/configuration/metrics-configuration.md#metrics-urls), and not the internal localhost.
-Today we also recommend setting a fairly low scraping interval for the metric count as follows.
+Today we also recommend [setting a fairly low scraping interval for the metric count](https://github.com/dotnet/dotnet-monitor/issues/4469) as follows.

 ```yaml
 Metrics__Endpoints: http://+:52325